FICO scores and everything you need to know.

 You can still try to submit loan applications and take the chance of getting denied, provided you know of the factors that will affect your records.

 Speaking of loan factors, FICO governs the entire system that lenders use to approve you.
-By being aware of what FICO scores are and the impact of it, you will know the difference when you got accepted and refused from your credit application.
+By being aware of what FICO scores are and their impact on them, you will know the difference when you got accepted and refused from your credit application.

 Whether it is a mortgage for your home and car or personal loans, you will know how important your FICO scores are.
 After understanding what it is, you may want to consider improving your scores so lenders can find your application attractive.